saraxplorer/so_long/README.md

 **Step 2: Opening a window**

 #X window system: commonly known as X11 or simply X, is a windowing system that provides a graphical user interface for Unix-based operating systems, allowing users to interact with programs through graphical elements like windows, buttons, and menus.
-#data types: The data types we are seeing here like mlx_t, mlx_image_t are structs defined inside the library.
-For example, in the location MLX42/include/MLX42
+#data types: The data types we are seeing here like mlx_t, mlx_image_t are structs defined inside the library. in the location MLX42/include/MLX42
 /MLX42.h a million things are defined there.
 ```c
 typedef struct mlx_image